MoLow/ha-samsungtv-qled/README.md

 **mac (optional):** Required to turn on the TV.

 **update_method (optional):** Change the ping method used for state update.
-Values: "default", "ping", "smartthings". <br/>Smartthings seems to be more accurate.
+Values: "default", "ping", "smartthings" ,"dmr". <br/>Smartthings seems to be more accurate.

 **update_custom_ping_url (optional):** Custom endpoint to ping.
 Only if update_method is "ping".<br/>Recommanded value: "http://IP_ADDRESS:9197/dmr"